betajippity/Nuparu/README.md

     * On RHEL, the default system Python 3.6
     * On L4T, the default system Python 3.6
     * Python support is not provided on Windows
-* macOS libraries require at minimum macOS Big Sur and macOS's Clang variant (Apple LLVM 11.0 or greater) with libc++.
+* macOS libraries require at minimum macOS Monterey and macOS's Clang variant (Apple LLVM 11.0 or greater) with libc++.
 * Windows libraries require at minimum Windows 10 and Visual Studio 2019 with \mt.
 * Linux libraries require at minimum either Fedora 34, Red Hat Enterprise Linux (RHEL) 7.9, or NVIDIA L4T 32.6.1.
     * On RHEL, GCC 10.2.1 is used through [Red Hat Developer Toolset 10.0](https://developers.redhat.com/products/developertoolset/updates/).